-The Company leased assets such as office equipments used in its operations.
-Leases of office equipments generally have lease term of 2 to 5 years.
+The Company leased assets such as office equipment used in its operations.
+Leases of office equipment generally have lease term of 1 to 5 years (2021: 2 to 5 years).
 There is no restriction or covenants imposed by these contracts.